 The third group of local enterprises in Sokoto State is manufacturing industry.
 For centuries, this area known today as Sokoto State is famous in manufacturing numerous items used for personal, domestic and occupational purposes.
 These include textile materials, footwear, bedding materials, kitchen utensils, artefacts, farming implements, furniture and building materials.
-The proposed WIMIM can use its funds, as Khan (2012) clarified, in financing these grossly undercapitalized enterprises through diverse istisná and bai mu'ajjal financing techniques.
-The essence is to empower the active poor in their occupation by developing their earning potentials, as depicted in Figure 12.
+The proposed WIMIM can use its funds, as Khan (2012) clarified, in financing these grossly under-capitalized enterprises through diverse istisna and bai mu'ajjal financing techniques.
+The essence is to empower the active poor in their occupation by developing their earning potentials, as depicted in Figure 10.7 below.

-Figure 12: Adding Value to Inputs through Istisná' Financing
+Figure 10.7: Adding Value to Inputs through Istisná' Financing